1953 - Coleman Oil Company began as a fuel and oil distributor in Craigmont, Idaho. At this time all products were supplied by Chevron USA

 2015 - Purchased Wondrack Distributing in Kennewick, WA.

 Dyna Marts - Three of the Lewiston stations, Thain, 21st Street, and 18th Street, originally represented different brands of fuel.
 Currently Thain and 21st Street are branded Chevron, while 18th Street offers unbranded fuel.
 These service stations were know as "Dyna Mart Stores".
 This name was created in connections with the convenience store goods offered at the various locations.
 All of the Lewiston stations are different form one another and offer a variety of services.
 Thain has a convenience store, 24-hour Cardlock, car wash and an Arby's fast food restaurant.
-21st Street Chevron includes an up-to-date convenience store and a Growler Station.
+21st Street Chevron includes an up-to-date convenience store.
 18th Street serves customers in need of fuel only.
 Our North Lewiston is a large truck stop that includes convenience goods, full-service deli, truck scale, RV dump, driver's lounge, showers, laundry facilities, telephone lounge and a 24-hour Cardlock.